ambossIconambossIcon

 Summarytoggle arrow icon

 Hypothyroidism is a condition in which the thyroid gland is underactive, resulting in a deficiency of the thyroid hormones triiodothyronine (T3) and thyroxine (T4).
-In very rare cases, hormone production may be sufficient, but thyroid hormones may have insufficient peripheral effects.
+Rarely, hormone production remains sufficient, but thyroid hormones may have insufficient peripheral effects.
 Hypothyroidism may be congenital or acquired.
 Congenital hypothyroidism is usually caused by thyroid dysplasia or aplasia.
-The etiology of acquired hypothyroidism is typically autoimmune (Hashimoto thyroiditis) or iatrogenic.
+The most common cause of acquired hypothyroidism in both adults and children is Hashimoto thyroiditis; other causes include iatrogenic harm.
 The pathophysiology of hypothyroidism is characterized mainly by a reduction of the basal metabolic rate and generalized myxedema.
-Typical clinical features include fatigue, cold intolerance, dry skin, and constipation.
-More severe manifestations include myxedematous heart disease and myxedema coma, which may be fatal if left untreated.
-In adults, the diagnosis is established based on serum thyroid-stimulating hormone (TSH) and free T4 levels (FT4).
-Children with congenital hypothyroidism often have umbilical hernias and, without early treatment, can develop severe developmental delay.
-Accordingly, neonatal screening for hypothyroidism 24–48 hours after birth is required by law in most states.
-Therapy for both acquired and congenital hypothyroidism consists of lifelong treatment with levothyroxine and regular checkups to monitor disease activity.
+Clinical features include fatigue, cold intolerance, dry skin, and constipation.
+More severe manifestations include myxedematous heart disease and myxedema coma, which may be fatal if untreated.
+In adults, diagnosis is established based on serum thyroid-stimulating hormone (TSH) and free T4 levels (FT4).
+Hypothyroidism in children may be acquired or congenital.
+Congenital hypothyroidism is usually detected during neonatal screening, but it may also manifest with distinct features (e.g., macroglossia, large posterior fontanelle, umbilical hernia, prolonged jaundice).
+If untreated, congenital hypothyroidism can lead to severe developmental delay.

 Icon of a lock